310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 …So you’re here to talk to me about that event ‘cause you’d like me to take part in it?

-<th>(She just wanted to talk to me about work, not my personal outfit… So it really was nothing but a rumor after all…?)</th>
+<th>(She just wanted to talk to me about work, not my personalized outfit… So it really was nothing but a rumor after all…?)</th>

 …Ah, sorry, did I look out of it to you…?
 Don’t worry, I was listening.